 The foods and beverages a breast-feeding woman consumes not only pass through to her baby, but ultimately have an effect on the production of milk itself.
 Moms who experienced significant blood loss during birth should not consume ginger in early postpartum, advises lactation expert Hilary Jacobson on the website of MOBI Motherhood International; it can increase the risk of hemorrhage.

 A simple technique for ginger consumption is boiling fresh ginger root to make an herbal tea.
-Cut two to three thin slices of fresh ginger root, steep in 1 to 2 cups of simmering water for a few minutes and then pour into a mug.
-Alternatively, moms can add ginger to an array of entrees and side dishes.
+Cut two to three thin slices of peeled ginger root, steep in 1 to 2 cups of simmering water for a few minutes and then pour into a mug.
+Alternatively, moms can add fresh ginger to an array of entrees and side dishes.